jhu-dvrk/dvrk-readthedocs/docs/pages/setup/introduction.rst

    console.
 So what is commonly referred to as a "dVRK Si" is usually built around the da Vinci Si patient's side (SUJ, PSMs, ECM) and a da Vinci S surgeon's console.

 To add to the complexity, Intuitive has over the time donated roughly 3 types of :ref:`endoscopic cameras <video>` and these can be mounted on any generation of ECM.

 As such, the steps required to set up a dVRK totally depends on which :ref:`hardware is available on each site <dvrk-examples>`.
-The only exception the safety chain (E-Stop) for the dVRK controllers.
+The only exception is the safety chain (E-Stop) for the dVRK controllers.

 The following sections describe how to connect the :ref:`E-Stop chain
 <estop>` and modifications required to set up components from the da